 I’m a novelist, printmaker, and book artist.
 My novels are part of the Bayou Sabine series, which includes the Amazon #1 bestseller, TROUBLE IN BAYOU SABINE and the new release TROUBLE WILL FOLLOW.

-This series is part romance, part suspense, and all small-town drama.
+The Bayou Sabine series is part romance, part suspense, and all small-town drama.
 It follows Enza Parker, a headstrong house-flipper who gets more than she bargained for when she inherits a house down in the sultry bayou of Louisiana.
 She’s not looking for love, but it’ll sink its teeth into her anyway—and that’s just the beginning.
 At the heart of these books is a love story, but it’s also about family, friendships between women, how our vulnerability shapes us, and how we stumble through life on our way to that moment of grace.
 Each book is a standalone, with no cliffhangers.
 See more about the series here.

 Artist Books and Letterpress